18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 Before you dive into the learning material for this module, grab a friend.
 Your challenge is to think about all of the work that goes into managing large, long-lived products/projects.

 After checking in and saying hello, start a shared document (if you have access to something like Google Docs that allows for collaborative editing) and start making notes about all of the things you believe are involved in managing a large (software) project.
 If you don't have shared editing tools, one of you can take responsibility for taking notes, and sharing them after the conversation.
-And, remember: even if you feel you don't have expertise in managing *software* projects, they are (at the end of the day) just *projects*.
-So, do your best to generate a rich list of the management tasks that are likely involved in running such projects.
+And remember: even if you feel you don't have expertise in managing *software* projects, they are (at the end of the day) just *projects*.
+So do your best to generate a rich list of the management tasks that are likely involved in running such projects.

 If finding time to work with a colleague is difficult, take 15 minutes to do this on your own.
-Or, do it on your own, and then compare notes with a colleague when you're done.
+Or do it on your own, and then compare notes with a colleague when you're done.
 The goal is to do some pre-thinking before we dive into the learning, so that you're primed and ready for learning about **product** ownership/management and **project** management.

 ## Program Management